- 7th February 2016 by Rowen Barbary

 The month began well with all the horses feeling and working well.

-4 year old Katie who arrived at the beginning of the month, had a week of ground work (a lot had already been done by her owners) and then proved to be easy to start.
-She is coming on in leaps and bounds, hacking out regularly in company to help her think forward and enjoy the work.
+4-year-old Katie who arrived at the beginning of the month had a week of groundwork (a lot had already been done by her owners) and they proved to be easy to start.
+She is coming on in leaps and bounds, hacking out regularly in a company to help her think forward and enjoy the work.
 Her limited time in the school is being used to help her balance and transitions.
 She has even had a little jump.
 I am so impressed with her attitude so far nothing phases her, she is just taking it all in her stride.